Let’s talk about messaging and how to create messages and content your reader will read, register, and remember!

-So, by making your messages fit one of these categories, you get into the brain’s consciousness as opposed to its subconscious.
+So, by making your messages fit one of these categories, you get into the brain’s consciousness instead of its subconscious.
 If you know what your audience values, make sure your messaging is valuable.
-If you have a truly unique product, message or opportunity you win.
-Be boring, you lose.
-I always say, being different is much better than being better.
+You win if you have a unique product, message, or opportunity.
+Be boring; you lose.
+I always say being different is much better than being better.

-Your brain has three sections: the neocortex which is where we do processing of analytical things like math, science or reading.
+Your brain has three sections: the neocortex, which is where we do the processing of analytical things like math, science, or reading.
 It is the thinking part of our mind.
-The second part is your mid brain.
-This is where we process social situations like first impressions, self-consciousness and feelings.
+The second part is your midbrain.
+This is where we process social situations like first impressions, self-consciousness, and feelings.
 And the last part – which I call the lizard brain – is where we process urgent and critical things.
 This is where the reticular activating system resides.
 This part of our brain decides, do I eat it, kill it, or mate with it?

 When you encounter an angry, rabid dog, your neocortex doesn’t say, hmmm?
 That dog weighs roughly 45 pounds and is approximately 60’ away.
 Based on that calculation and my typical running speed, I can get to my car – which is 40’ away, just before he bites me.
 REALLY?
 No, your lizard brain immediately and without hesitation says, RUN!

 So, get their attention by understanding what they value.
 Keep their attention by offering value or uniqueness.

 “How do I get them to remember it, you ask?”
 So glad you did.